stephenneale/seng371-group16/as-developers/rd.md

 ### 2.4 Operating Environment
 - Hardware platform: The system can be accessed using common web browser apps on both PC's and portable devices.
 The web browser apps need to support basic HTML and JavaScript extensions.
-- Operating system and version
+- Operating system and version: The system need to be accessible on the following operating systems: Windows, Mac OS, and Linux/Unix.

 ### 2.5 Design and Implementation Constraints